mrasahi/codequiz/README.md

 Multiple clicks will still register in the question choices.

-> Possible fix is to set a variable called `isActive` with a boolean that switches when a button is clicked.
-When switched, it will add `disabled` to class of clickable buttons. `isActive` will change booleans again after the 1 sec setInterval.
+~~Possible fix is to set a variable called `isActive` with a boolean that switches when a button is clicked.
+When switched, it will add `disabled` to class of clickable buttons. `isActive` will change booleans again after the 1 sec setInterval.~~

-**I didn't use buttons!**
+**Adding the `disabled` class to the bg change worked**

 # Requirements
 ```